 Second visit to Central Park

 This time as soon as we walked into Central Park from the 81st subway station direction, we noticed there was a playground immediately to the left had side.
-Of course Nolan and Cady cheered and ran in.
+Of course DS and DD cheered and ran in.
 They entertained themselves for about 15-20 minutes in the playground before we moved on.
 As we were walking towards the center of the park, we noticed that there was a pretty long lineup and wondered what it was.
 We finally figured out people were lining up for the Shakespeare in the Park in Central Park.
 I can tell you the line up was not short at all and looped around a couple sections of the walk way.
 Well we weren’t really in the mood to catch a Shakespeare play and therefore it did not affect us at all.

 We walked on, looking for our first planned attraction being the Belvedere castle.
 It was a bit tricky to get there.
 We circled around a couple of times before finally finding the right path that leads up to the castle, only to see a sign that says it was under construction and therefore closed.

 We saw a glimpse of it and left for the next destination which was closer to the MOMA entrance – the Cleopatra’s Needle.
-Howard said it’s a 2000-year old obelisk that was a gift from Egypt, and we can certainly see the structure is a bit weathered already.
+DH said it’s a 2000-year old obelisk that was a gift from Egypt, and we can certainly see the structure is a bit weathered already.
 It is really tall and we tried to take pictures with it from different angles, and discovered there was one side where you can have a clearer picture of the hieroglyphs.

 Later on we just walked around Central Park exploring different pockets of the park.
 We came across the lineup for the Shakespeare in the Park again, which was now even longer than before.
-We moved on and walked towards the Great Lawn, while Cady was trying to get daddy to show her how to film using the Go Pro.
+We moved on and walked towards the Great Lawn, while DD was trying to get daddy to show her how to film using the Go Pro.
 Strolling along at own pace in the Park on a nice day was a very enjoyable experience.

-Soon it was almost lunchtime, and the kids were screaming hungry (not so much for Howard and me).
+Soon it was almost lunchtime, and the kids were screaming hungry (not so much for DH and me).
 I googled, for one last time, for a lunch option around that area.
 Listed as one of the must do’s in New York was New York bagels.
 Since we haven’t had the chance to eat one yet, we figured today’s the day to do it and went searching for one.

 The Metropolitan Museum of Art (the Met)